HaxeFoundation/code-cookbook/assets/content/cookbook/Beginner/arrays.md

 ### Creation

-Arrays can be created by using the array syntax (`[]`), or by using a contructor.
+Arrays can be created by using the array syntax (`[]`), or by using a constructor.
 The constructor requires a type parameter to be passed, which specifies the type of the elements in the array.
 When the array syntax is used, the casting determines the type of array constructed.

 ```haxe
 // Creating an array using the constructor